 Of course, it's not like payday loans are hated by everyone.
 Take their customers, for one.
 According to a recent study from the School of Business at George Washington University, 89% of payday loan customers were either somewhat satisfied or very satisfied with their most recent payday loan.
 Eighty-six percent said payday lenders provide a useful service.
 And why not?
 While lawmakers are up in arms about the ill effects of payday lending (and there's plenty to complain about) borrowers are just relieved to have the money to pay for another week of groceries or just to keep the power company from shutting off their electricity.

-While the stats against payday lending, as it exists today, are indisputably alarming, payday loans provide a benefit to low-income consumers that other financial institutions can't deliver while simultaneously putting then at great risk.
+While the stats against payday lending, as it exists today, are indisputably alarming, payday loans provide a benefit to low-income consumers that other financial institutions can't deliver while simultaneously putting them at great risk.
 So how can payday loan providers better serve their customers without putting them at risk of excessive debt?
 Can payday lenders come back from the dark side with a business model that provides bona fide long-term value for their customers without the appearance of capitalizing on their bad fortune?

 I would suggest that payday lenders can do just that by taking these three steps: